Attendance Reporting and Grading

 Per federal regulations, colleges are required to identify students who do not attend a course.
-As an instructor at Delaware Tech, you are required to report students who NEVER ATTENDED.
-This is a mandatory responsibility of all faculty; failure to report these students will result in disciplinary action.
+Instructors at Delaware Tech are required to report student of NEVER ATTENDED.
+This is a mandatory responsibility of all faculty.

 Delaware Tech’s policy on students who never attend:

 Students who do NOT ATTEND must be reported through the Student Information System (SIS).